cre8tive-studio/leonardorick/README.md

   - index_email: to check if user is on allowed-emails on both login and signup
 - previews:
   - index_fileid: to query all documents on the list of the user available previews

+#### Deleting a user

+1. Delete from stripe
+2. Delete from users Auth
+3. Delete from users collection
+4. Delete from allowed-email collection

 #### types